boisgera/MEDIANE/README.md

 that is perfect to get started:

   - It ishosted [in the cloud][Rackspace];
-    you don't have to install anything on your computer
+    you don't have to install anything on your computer.

   - It is free and doesn't require any registration.